satvikpanchal/gpt_wrapped/README.md

 # GPT Wrapped 2025

+*Solely for fun, not associated with OpenAI or any other company/llc*

 Generate your own Spotify Wrapped-style recap of your ChatGPT usage.
 See your stats, streaks, favorite words, and more in a beautifully designed PDF.

 ---